 For those folks ― and even for the overachievers in the front row of spin class with the tension knob all the way up ― I have excellent news.
-You could in fact skip the gym entirely if you devote yourself to vegetable gardening.
-And even more, the harder you work that garden, the more amazing and healthy food you’ll produce at harvest time.
+You could skip the gym entirely if you devote yourself to vegetable gardening.
+Even more, the harder you work that garden, the more amazing and healthy food you’ll produce at harvest time.
 It’s a total win-win for those of us who take our eating seriously and still want to squeeze into that modest swimwear this summer.

-The CDC has confirmed that an average person can burn as much as 330 calories per hour just by engaging in light yardwork – like weeding, planting and watering the cherry tomatoes.
-Kick it up a notch to more vigorous work, like digging and powering though the yard with a manual hand mower, and that’ll net you around 440 calories spent per hour.
+The CDC has confirmed that an average person can burn as much as 330 calories per hour just by engaging in light yard work ― like weeding, planting and watering the cherry tomatoes.
+Kick it up a notch to more vigorous work, like digging and powering through the yard with a manual hand mower, and that’ll net you around 440 calories spent per hour.
 We found that even when you mow for an hour on a riding lawnmower, you’ll likely burn around 102 calories.
-(Technically, you don’t get to count those calories if you were riding the mower with a snack pack of Cheesies in the cup holder.)
+Technically, you don’t get to count those calories if you were riding the mower with a snack pack of cheese puffs in the cupholder.